matatk/agrip/ldl/tutorial.md

 This starts our map off; it's an XML *element* called "map".
 Elements are written inside angle-brackets and may also have additional information specified about them by way of *attributes*.
 The map element has two attributes:

 * A name, which is "test" in this case.
 This is what is displayed in the console when the map is loaded.

 * A *style*, which is "base" in this case.
 This affects lighting, texturing, sounds and key types used in the map.

   The style of a map is used to denote which texture, lighting and—to some extent—sound scheme is applied.
 Currently, LDL supports "base" and "medieval".

+  When building a map, you can choose whether you want to use textures from *Quake* (if you bought and installed the data files), *Open Quartz* or a high-contrast texture set (from *Prototype.wad*).
+Each texture set supports both "base" and "medieval" styles.

 As well as having attributes, an element can contain other elements.
 When we get to the end of the map, we must *close* the map element with `</map>` (this is much like the starting tag, but the first thing within the angle-brackets is a forward slash).